 The Toolshed Bar was originally the old Toolshed/Chook house.
 With the same local help and a lot of innovative thinking over many slabs of beer, they had The Toolshed Bar.
 Ninety year old pine trees were milled into bar benches and tables that are now part of the famous Toolshed.

-John and Barb Snelling purchased The Outpost Retreat in July 2003 in what they call a “Tree Change”.
+John and Barb Snelling purchased The Outpost Retreat in July 2003 in what they call a “once in a lifetime tree change”.
 John had worked as head chef at Café Di Stasio in Melbourne for 7 of his 13 years there and gained a wealth of knowledge in his passion for food.
 Barb was originally from Noojee, having left at age 10 to live in Warragul for 5 years before heading for the city to pursue a career in Sales & Marketing.
 Their passion for Noojee is evident when you drive up the long driveway and see the haven they have created in this beautiful rustic setting.
 The Outpost Restaurant has again made The Age Good Food Guide for the 4th year running, and is the only restaurant in the Baw Baw Shire to have received a prestigious “Chefs Hat”.

+Due to popular demand, in 2010 our fine dining style restaurant changed to a bistro with pub style meals and has been renamed "The Outpost Bistro".
 Tourism is a major part of Noojee and John and Barb are active members of the West Gippsland Gourmet Country Tourism Association which is dedicated to showcasing the West Gippsland region.